sansbacher/docs/git/README.md

 The authentication will be via PAT, when you Refresh your PAT use your O365/AzureAD login as the username (eg. _username@domain.com_) and the long PAT string you created in Azure DevOps as the password (eg. _kjdhj48dfkdndkaldsbd8r4bdetcetcetc_).
 It should say "Authentication OK".
 When you look at all the Authentication settings in SourceTree you'll see various ones added, including dev.azure.com, but the Remote for any repos will be in \*.visualstudio.com format (but work fine).

+## Using the native Windows OpenSSH client
+With Windows GitHub works best using HTTPS based repository URLs, whereas macOS and Linux usually use SSH.
+When using SSH on Windows (for whatever reason, or to interface to Git related non-GitHub resources, such as [Heroku](https://wwww.heroku.com/) perhaps) Windows users are often instructed to use the Git Bash console that included with Git For Windows - while possible it less intuitive and doesn't allow the easy usage of native CLI tools.
+You CAN use the native/built-in OpenSSH client, here's how (using PowerShell - this can be done from the CMD/Command Prompt but it's easier to just use PowerShell for this).
+Should work on Windows 10 and Server 2019.

+Check if you already have the native Win32 Microsoft port of OpenSSH installed, in PowerShell type:
+`Get-Command ssh.exe`
+It should return something like _C:\WINDOWS\System32\OpenSSH\ssh.exe_, if not then run:
+`Get-WindowsCapability -Online | Where Name -like 'OpenSSH*'`
+And if it says "OpenSSH.Client" is "NotPresent" then run this to install it (the OpenSSH.Server is _not_ required):
+`Add-WindowsCapability -Online -Name OpenSSH.Client~~~~0.0.1.0`
+Running `ssh -V` should give you the version.

+You'll then need to create a Public/Private Key pair, use:
+`ssh-keygen -t rsa -b 4096 -C "your@email-address.com"`
+Use NO passphrase.
+This should create in two files in a _.ssh_ subfolder in your Windows Profile, eg: `~\.ssh\` (aka `$env:USERPROFILE\.ssh`)
+- Your PRIVATE identification has been saved in C:\Users\USERNAME\.ssh\id_rsa
+- Your PUBLIC key has been saved in C:\Users\USERNAME\.ssh\id_rsa.pub
+- Check with: `dir ~\.ssh`

+The SSH-Agent service must be enabled and started, so run:
+`Set-Service ssh-agent -StartupType Automatic`
+`Start-Service ssh-agent`
+Check with: `Get-Service ssh-agent | Select Status, StartType, Name, DisplayName`
+Then add the PRIVATE Key with:
+`ssh-add ~\.ssh\id_rsa`
+Confirm with: `ssh-add -l`

+Generally you'll need to copy the PUBLIC key somewhere (so you can connect using your Private Key).
+- For example in GitHub it's under your Profile Settings, SSH and GPG Keys, New SSH Key.
+- Give it a name and paste in the contents of the Public Key, which you can copy to the clipboard with: `type ~\.ssh\id_rsa.pub | clip`
+- It should be one long line starting with "ssh-rsa" and ending with your email address.
+- You can double check the MD5 Hash displayed using: `ssh-keygen -l -E md5 -f "$env:USERPROFILE\.ssh\id_rsa.pub"`
+- With Github you can confirm it works using: `ssh -T git@github.com` (note: use exactly _git@github.com_ not your name)
+  It should display something like "Hi _YourGitHubUsername_!
+You've successfully authenticated, but GitHub does not provide shell access." and disconnect (and probably warn about adding an an IP, etc)
+  If you get an error check that the SSH-Agent service is running.
+- For other services it will be different, eg. for Heroku just run `heroku keys:add` and the Heroku CLI will find and upload the correct Key.

+The _trick_ to using the built-in SSH Client with Git for Windows is that you need to tell Git to _use_ the built-in SSH.EXE command and not the Bash ssh.exe command, so you **must** run:
+`git config --global core.sshCommand "'C:\Windows\System32\OpenSSH\ssh.exe'"`
+Or whatever location `Get-Command ssh.exe` returns.
+You can then add a Remote Repo using an SSH URL, such as:
+`git remote add origin git@github.com:YourGitHubUsername/TheGitHubRepoName.git`
+And use it as you would any other remote repo.

 ## Useful Links: